 Does any of this sound familiar?

 I hear this time and time again.
 Currently the most widely recommend complementary therapies are biofeedback, CBT and acupuncture.
 And the most effective medications are triptans and GCRP's.
 What happens if none of those things are within reach?

-Focusing helps me to understand my emotional extremes caused by this soul destroying illness that so often just gets passed over as a headache.
+Focusing helps me to understand my emotional extremes caused by this soul destroying illness.

 Learning to tune in and then tune out has been a godsend.
 Over the years I consistently have good results using Dr. John Eaton's Reverse Therapy Approach® and a similar method called focusing.
 Eugene Gendlin invented Focusing.